 Can you readjust the idle with the choke on?

-You can’t open service valve all the way.
-When you do you lose all control pressure, due to the fact that a 3/4″ ball valve will pass more air than the machine can make.
+You can’t open the service valve all the way.
+When you do you lose all control pressure because a 3/4″ ball valve will pass more air than the machine can make.

 Most welcome, for sure! 🙂

 If you have any questions regarding a Sears air compressor bogging down, please leave a comment below, with a photo if applicable, so that someone can help you!